nunet/device-management-service/dms/orchestrator/README.md

 #### Data types

-- `proposed` `Actor`: Actor has a identifier and a mailbox to send/receive messages.
+- `proposed` `dms.orchestrator.Actor`: Actor has a identifier and a mailbox to send/receive messages.

 ```
 type Actor struct {
-	id models.ID
+	id types.ID
 	mailbox dms.orchestrator.Mailbox
 }
 ```

-- `proposed` `Bid`: Consists of information sent by the compute provider node to the requestor node as a bid for the job broadcasted to the network.
+- `proposed` `dms.orchestrator.Bid`: Consists of information sent by the compute provider node to the requestor node as a bid for the job broadcasted to the network.

 ```
 // Bid represents a bid made by the compute provider DMS